Minor update 15-Feb-2018

 The bolts are fed upwards against gravity by 4 tension springs looped around 4 pulleys in the magazine.
 The bolts are held underneath the barrel assembly, the opposite way round to a conventional bow.

 To load the magazine, a catch is operated which allows the top half of the bow to rotate upwards away from the bottom half containing the magazine.
-Bolts are dropped into the open top of the magazine after pulling the sprung loaded feeder down and locking it.
+Bolts are dropped into the open top of the magazine after pulling the sprung loaded feeder down and locking it while loading is in progress.

 Accuracy is good with all bolts easily placed on a 12” boss at 30 yards.
 At 40 yards, bolts group well on an 18” boss.

-I would make the magazine able to accept Bolts from a caddy (like a speed loader).
+I would consider making the magazine able to accept Bolts from a caddy (like a speed loader).

-I would also try to get heavier duty switches whilst retaining the small size of the current 5 amp switches and attempt making the top half rotate about one side of the longitudinal axis.
+I would also try to get heavier duty switches whilst retaining the small size of the current 5 amp switches and study the feasibility of making the top half rotate about the longitudinal axis.
 I rejected this idea as the trigger assembly would become more complicated.

 I have thought up a design that will allow for the doubling of the rate of fire without prejudicing the battery life or adding weight.
 I doubt I will get around to making it now.